 Change in ownership of a business is an extremely complex process and it can leave you feeling confused and vulnerable.
 At Tayntons we are experts in employment law and are here to help.
 It could be simply putting your mind at rest or maybe helping you safeguard your current contract but our role is to guide you through this process.
 We can also help you challenge any proposed or enforced changes if you do not feel comfortable with them.

-If you want to find out more about TUPE and your current rights as an employee facing ownership change then speak to us.
-We offer a 45-minute consultation at £75.00 plus VAT (£90.00).
+If you want to find out more about TUPE and your current rights as an employee-facing ownership change then speak to us.
+We offer an initial consultation of up to 45 minutes at £150.00 plus VAT (£180.00).
 Our fees are payable to us at the start of your meeting.